Děčín District: Economy

-The largest employers with its headquarters in Děčín District and at least 500 employers are:
+The largest employers with headquarters in Děčín District and at least 500 employees are:

 Transport

 There are no motorways in the district territory.
-The most important road that passess through the district is the I/13 from Liberec to Karlovy Vary.
+The most important road that passes through the district is the I/13 (part of the European route E442) from Liberec to Karlovy Vary.

 Děčín District is an important junction.
 An important railway line from Prague to Dresden runs through it.
 The Elbe is used for ship transport.

 Sights

 The most important monument in the district and the only one protected as a national cultural monument is Benešov nad Ploučnicí Castle.

 The best-preserved settlements and localities, protected as monument reservations and monument zones, are: